Welcome to the Division for Academic Excellence

 - provides standards and supports through high school and the transition to postsecondary work;

-- curates and creates high quality resources to assist with student standards implementation;
+- supports adoption and implementation of high quality resources to assist with student standards implementation;

 - provides comprehensive guidance and resources for serving the needs of students with gifts and talents, English learners, and American Indian students; and

-- provides leadership, professional development and assistance for development and implementation of academic and occupational skills standards, curriculum, instructional strategies, and assessment.
+- provides leadership, professional development and assistance for adoption and implementation of academic and occupational skills standards, curriculum, instructional strategies, and assessment.

 The DAE also directs youth and course options, education for employment, academic and career planning, the career and technical student organizations, and administers the high school equivalency/general educational development (HSED/GED) program for state residents who have not completed high school.